olestole/it2810-projekt2/README.md

 Every SVG-image used in the app scales according to the screen size.

 ## Yarn
-´Yarn´ was for a long time known to be way faster than ´npm´.
+`Yarn` was for a long time known to be way faster than `npm`.
 Today that’s arguably a truth anymore, but the group members are more used to yarn, and chose this over `npm` for this project.
 The use of `npm` wouldn’t make any difference to the totality of the project.

 ## Use of git
 During our development we have described tasks usings issues in GitLab.
 Every commit was to be on the form “#issuenumber description”, where the issue number corresponds to the issue on GitLab and the description describing what was contributed.
 We developed using branches corresponding to one or more issues.
 The branches were then merged to master via merge requests, the merge requests were to be accepted by someone else on the team.